 You can find San Marzano tomatoes in grocery stores and markets.
 One thing about them is that they can be hard to miss due to being placed prominently on shelves and are often priced as a luxury item!

 If you want fresh tomato replacement for Roma, the Ropreco tomato is the one we would recommend as they taste even better than Roma tomatoes do.

 You can also find them canned, although it is not as common to see these on the shelves of supermarkets and grocery stores.

-3. Plum tomatoes
+3. Plum Tomatoes

 Regular canned plum tomatoes have to come high up on the list for one good reason.
 Most canned tomatoes are, in fact, varieties of Roma tomato.

-There are many varieties of Roma tomato that are cultivated, canned, and sold on the shelves of supermarkets.
+There are many varieties of Roma tomatoes that are cultivated, canned, and sold on the shelves of supermarkets.
 If you check the labels, you might find that you are looking at a lovely tin of Roma.

 Should the plum tomatoes hanging around in your pantry not be Roma, then they still make an excellent option as a substitute since they will offer the same textures and much of the richness that all plum tomatoes boast.

 These are tomatoes that might have nothing to do with the Amish, and they also aren’t sold only as a paste.
 But, if that all seems very confusing, then the taste won’t.
 One of the most sought-after tomatoes in recent years, the Amish Paste tomato won’t disappoint you if you can find it as a Roma replacement.
 It tastes similar to the premium quality of a San Marzano while also offering the delightful sweetness of the Roma.

 Oh, mama mia!
 Do you want a plum tomato that makes you want to sing?
 The big mama is ideal for thick and creamy sauces, passatas for pizzas, and almost everything between, making them an excellent Roma tomato alternative.